firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/ddl-commands.md

 3. Prefix the regex with an additional `[^\/]+` for the file name.
 4. Wrap the `[^\/]+` in the right folder with a capturing group parenthesis, i.e `([^\/]+).` See the examples below for both hive-compatible and non-compatible partitions extractions.

-Here is a good explanation about [matching groups](https://regexone.com/lesson/capturing\_groups), and an [online tool](https://regex101.com) to test your regular expressions.
+For more information, see [Match groups](https://regexone.com/lesson/capturing_groups) on the RegexOne website.
+To test your regular expressions, online tools such as [regex101](https://regex101.com) are available.

 ##### Example&ndash;extract hive-compatible partitions
 {: .no_toc}